conan-io/conan-io.github.io/_posts/2023-06-28-Conan-bulk-package-operations.markdown

 In Conan 1.X, uploading the exact set of packages that were built from source in the last ``conan install --build=missing`` command was not a straightforward task.
 It was necessary to have some script that would get the output of the command, and then execute ``conan upload <ref>``, one reference at a time.

-Conan 2.0 superior design and architecture is allowing the quick implementation of better interfaces and UX tools and flows.
-We are happy to launch the "package lists" feature, that makes that functionality built-in.
+We are happy to launch the "package lists" feature, that makes this highly requested functionality built-in. 👏

 Conan 2.0.7 introduces a new json file format that is able to list a set of Conan recipes and packages, the "package list".
 This file can be used to perform bulk remove, download and upload operations.